HumphreyBoaGart/vmask/data/readme.md

 # vmask data directory

-This is the directory in which `vmask.sh` saves compartmentalized mask configurations and their associated browser data.
+This is the directory in which `vmask.sh` saves each mask's configuration and associated browser data.
 When you start generating new masks, they will each get their own dedicated subdirectory within this directory.

 Each mask subdirectory contains: